awsdocs/aws-doc-sdk-examples/python/cross_service/aurora_item_tracker/README.md

 ## Create the resources

-### Aurora Serverless cluster and Secrets Manager secret
+### Aurora Serverless DB cluster and Secrets Manager secret

-This example requires an Aurora Serverless cluster that contains a MySQL database.
+This example requires an Aurora Serverless DB cluster that contains a MySQL database.
 The database must be configured to use credentials that are contained in a Secrets Manager secret.